EV Tax Credit Calculator

 Which US states still offer EV purchase incentives?

-As of early 2026, several states maintain active programmes: Colorado ($750 base credit), New Jersey (up to $4,000 rebate plus sales tax exemption), New York (up to $2,000), Oregon ($2,500–$7,500 income-based), Massachusetts (up to $3,500), and Washington (sales tax exemption).
-California has income-qualified programmes.
+As of mid-2026, several states maintain active programmes: Colorado ($750 base credit), New Jersey ($1,500 base plus $2,500 income-qualified — up to $4,000 total), New York (up to $2,000), and Massachusetts ($3,500 standard plus a $1,500 income-qualified adder).
+Washington's sales tax exemption expired on July 31, 2025.
+Oregon's $2,500–$7,500 income-based rebate is suspended pending new funding, with reopening expected in summer 2026.
+California has income-qualified programmes only.
 Arizona, Florida, and Texas have no active state EV purchase incentives.

 Can I combine federal and state EV incentives on the same vehicle purchase?